 National Register of Historic Places

 The National Register is the official source for federally recognized historic resources of value.
 It lists those places deemed significant due to their history, architecture, archaeology, engineering or culture.
 Eligibility of buildings, sites, districts or objects is based on specific criteria defined by the National Register.
-A description of the types of resources, the criteria used in evaluating resources, and the process steps for placing a resource on the National Register is available from the National Park Service.
+A description of the types of resources, the criteria used in evaluating resources, and the process for placing a resource on the National Register is available from the National Park Service.

 - Recognition of the historic significance of the resource

-- Special consideration if a federally funded project is found to affect the resource in any way.
+- Special consideration if a federally funded project is found to affect the resource in any way

-- Eligibility for federal tax credits
+- Eligibility for federal tax credits (must become listed during the process)

 - Qualification for special funding from state or federal source